 Tableau RANK_DENSE Function

 In this example, we are using the Tableau RANK_DENSE function.
-This Tableau rank function accepts two arguments first, aggregated measure (or an expression) second, ranking order (asc or desc).
-Here, the second argument is optional, and by default, it will assign DESC (descending).
+This Tableau rank function accepts two arguments: aggregated measure (or an expression) and ranking order (asc or desc).
+Here, the second argument is optional; by default, it will assign DESC (descending).

-To change the existing table calculation, click on the down arrow beside the table calculation, and select the Edit.. option.
+To change the existing table calculation, click on the down arrow beside the table calculation and select the Edit.. option.

-Let us change the function name from RANK to RANK_DENSE or write down your custom function and click OK.
+Let us change the function name from RANK to RANK_DENSE, or write down your custom function and click OK.

 As you can see the result, It is calculating the Dense Rank for each Partition (here, it is Occupation)